SonnyBonds/wilco/README.md

 * *Build* builder, which builds the project without further ado.
 * *Ninja* emitter, which emits Ninja files to use for building.
 * *CompileCommands* emitter, which emits a compile_commands.json file that can be used as metadata by applications like VS Code.

+## Profiles
+A profile is a set of configuration arguments, defining common combinations of options.
 # Getting started

 A very simple generator file could look something like this: